-The 158 companies responding to the survey are a wide representation of the law department market.
-There was greater participation by small to medium size companies and representation of 11 industry segments, including industrial and chemical, healthcare and pharmaceutical, business services and media and government.
+The 158 companies responding to the survey are a wide perspective of the law department market.
+There was greater participation by small to medium size companies and representation of 11 industry segments.

 Law Departments Continue to Pursue Strategic Operations Initiatives Amid Budget Constraints